themeteorchef/holiday-wish-list/holiday-wish-list.md

 To make our lists a little more flexible, we'll be relying on the [HTML5 Sortable](https://github.com/voidberg/html5sortable) library.
 Because this library doesn't exist as a Meteor package, we'll want to add it manually.
 Grab the [minified source](https://github.com/voidberg/html5sortable/blob/master/dist/html.sortable.min.js) and add it directly to your `client/lib/vendor` directory as `html5-sortable-jquery.min.js`.
 This will make sure that Meteor loads up the library before anything else on the client.

 ### Storing list data
 Before we start to set up any wish lists, we'll need a way to store them.
 To get started, we're going to set up two collections: `Lists` and `ListItems`. `Lists` will be the "placeholder" for our wisher's list, while `ListItems` will store each of the items _on_ their list.
-This data structure will gives us plenty of room for expansion, ensuring that massive lists don't aren't difficult to render (e.g. like they would be if we just nested an array of items in a single list object).
+This data structure will gives us plenty of room for expansion, ensuring that massive lists are not difficult to render (e.g. like they would be if we just nested an array of items in a single list object).

 #### Defining the `Lists` collection
 First up, our `Lists` collection.
 We're going to create a new file within `/collections` in the root of our project called `lists.js`.
 Let's build out the whole file below and then step through it.
 This pattern will be pretty similar for our `ListItems` collection, so pay attention to make sure you understand how things are wired up.